-The term 'Site' refers to the area within the extent of the works associated with the Energy Island - North Sea OWF Site, illustrated in Appendix 1.
+The term 'Site' refers to the area within the extent of the works associated with the Energy Island - North Sea Artificial Island, illustrated in Appendix 1.

 The term 'Area of Interest (AOI)' refers to the area within the extent of the works associated with the site.
-This is defined by the client-provided ArcGIS shapefile: "project_area_northsea_owf_3GW.shp".
+This is defined by the client-provided ArcGIS shapefile: "project_area_northsea_artificial_island.shp".